 When you’re looking for pantyliners, be sure to use the unscented or organic ones.
 They contain fewer (or no) toxic chemicals that can irritate your skin.
 Here are some of our top picks:

 You can also consider menstrual underwear to help deal with vaginal discharge.
 There are two basic kinds:

 - Panties that have just a leakproof layer

 - Underwear with a leakproof layer, plus absorbent padding

 Which ones you need depends on how much discharge that you have.
 You can check out a review of our top brand of period panties here:

 If you have discharge that is clumpy and white that kind of resembles cottage cheese, you may have a yeast infection.
 It’s often accompanied by itching, burning and irritation, but no bad smell.

 While there are over the counter treatment options available at your local pharmacist, it’s recommended that you check in with your doctor for a proper diagnosis.

-Self-treatment for a yeast infection that actually isn’t a yeast infection can make whatever you do have much worse.
+Self-treatment for a yeast infection can often make whatever you do have much worse.